 14. Gradual home ownership

 A minimum deposit of 5% will be needed, along with a minimum household income of £24,000 before tax.
 Also, this scheme may be closed off to those with a poor credit history, who have consistently failed to pay rent, or who have a recent and unsettled bankruptcy.
-To be eligible, applicants must be aged between 21 and 55, be a British citizen, or have settled or pre-settled status, or have indefinite leave to remain in the UK, and have lived in the UK for the last 3 years.
+To be eligible, applicants must be aged between 21 and 55, be a British citizen, or have settled or pre-settled status, or have indefinite leave to remain in the UK, and have lived in the UK for the last three years.
 There may also be limitations on the self-employed, and those with a criminal record.

 15. Affordable housing